Offering Care to All

 Marvin, NC 28173

-– Rev. Ed Briggs, Weddington UMC Minister of Pastoral Care
+– Rev. Ed Briggs, Minister of Pastoral Care

 Therapy can be an effective treatment for mental and emotional challenges.
 Therapists are professionally-trained listeners who can help you get to the root of your problems, overcome emotional challenges, and make positive changes in your life.

-We hope to offer a safe, non-judgmental space of therapy where you can begin to discover your core resiliency, strengths and create awareness for integrating healthy coping and communication skills.
-We will make every effort to bring our professional skills to each session to enable you to find solutions for your specific concerns.
-Because of our Christian perspective, we offer therapy that stems from our belief in acceptance, compassion and respect for each person.
+We hope to offer a safe, non-judgmental therapeutic space where you can begin to discover your resilience, utilize your strengths, create self-awareness, and learn healthy coping and communication skills.
+We will make every effort to bring our professional skills to each session and enable you to find solutions for your specific concerns.
+Because of our Christian perspective, we offer therapy that stems from our belief in acceptance, compassion, and respect for each person.
 You will not feel pressured or obligated to believe a certain way, but it is important that you understand this worldview informs our approach.
 Our therapists are credentialed to practice in North Carolina.
-We look forward to working alongside you, equipping you for transformational growth.
+We look forward to working alongside you and equipping you for transformational growth

-The therapists at WCCC are not on call.
+The therapist at WCCC is not on call.
 We do not have specific access or privileges at any hospitals.
 We will do our best to respond to emergencies but we do NOT provide 24-hour coverage.
 If you or a family member have an emergency, please call 911.
 There are services available that provide rapid response and follow up access to psychiatric help.